Franciskadtt/voyager/TESTING.md

 #### Result:
 Carousel issue on some wider /landscape devices
 #### Fix:
+* Fix carousel by using bootstrap code to ensure responsive

 [Am I Responsive](http://ami.responsivedesign.is/)
 - To view images of website on different devices - insert image